-CUBA:

-There has been increased knowledge, acceptance and capacity building in ICT Applications like E-Government, E-business, E-learning, E-health, E-employment, E-environment, E-agriculture and E-science by the user and the provider, but we need to continue reducing the digital divide and the development gap.
-International cooperation is essential for reducing this differences.
+In the area of E-science the WSIS process has contributed to supporting research on emerging trends which has provided a better understanding of their impact and future direction.

+The opportunities offered by new technology may present new accessibility barriers.
+Affordable solutions exist but are language dependent, sharing this knowledge and observing accessibility will ensure that inclusive Information Society for all.

+[The need has been recognized to address the promotion of ethical codes, and where appropriate, self-regulation and where appropriate, regulations established by law of professions involved in the production, distribution and archiving of information, communication and knowledge.]

-There has been significant awareness of the need for greater collaboration among all stakeholders to address different aspects of enhancing confidence and security in the use of ICTs including legal measures, technical and procedural measures, organizational structures, capacity building and international cooperation, as well as literate use of the Internet and ICTs.
+There has been significant awareness of the need for greater collaboration among all stakeholders to address different aspects of enhancing confidence and security in the use of ICTs [including legal measures, technical and procedural measures, organizational structures, capacity building and international cooperation, as well as literate use of the Internet and ICTs.]

-CUBA:

-There is significant awareness of the need for greater collaboration among between governments and other stakeholders to address different aspects of enhancing confidence and security in the use of ICTs including legal measures, technical and procedural measures, organizational structures, capacity building and international cooperation, as well as literate use of the Internet and ICTs.

 There is increased awareness of the need to strengthen the respect for freedom of expression and the right to privacy and to protect personal data.